brimdata/zed/beacon/README.md

 passes over the raw data creating intermediate analytics that are, in turn, stored in the lake.
-These results can then be further queried to create the beacon tables or queried directly in the threat hunting workflow, just as RITA's mongo tables can be queried in various ways in security workflows.
+These results can then be further queried to create the beacon tables or queried directly in the threat hunting workflow, just as RITA's MongoDB tables can be queried in various ways in security workflows.

-We will call these partial results "summaries".
+For each windowed pass, we build a collection of tables each comprising a different view of the underlying log data.
+To simplify the discussion here, we will describe how a single set of tables if computed from one snapshot in time of the underlying logs.
+In practice, an operational system would continuously apply these windowed analyses as live data is ingested into a data lake.

-> There are different ways using zq and zdl to organize and store summaries,
+> There are different ways using zq and zdl to organize and store tables,
 > for example, you can take the output of a "zdl map" command that builds summary
 > and pipe it a big zng file and put it wherever you like or import it to another
 > lake using 'zdl import'.